Huanoquite - A New Partnership!

 I was lucky enough to be present for the second round of the application process for young people from Huanoquite who are keen to enrol onto our Pathways Programme.
 Dr Thilo, Rodrigo (Exec.
 Director), Shirley (Pathways Psychologist), Rocio (Vice Director of Transitions) and Kenny (Pathways Psychologist), conducted individual interviews where the young people were given the space to share how they feel they would benefit from integrating into the Pathways Programme.
 The interview process was carefully designed to ensure that the young people felt comfortable and were able to share any ambitions and strengths they have, any potential doubts, health issues or past experiences that may affect their future learning experiences.

 Having sat through six interviews I was emotionally drained.
 I held back tears of joy, sadness and of being in total awe of these seventeen-year olds sat in front of me!
 It is clear that my colleagues are far more robust as they conducted 39 interviews over two days.
 The purity of emotion the young people showed is something that will stay with me for ever.
-Their desire in seeking further education is incredibly motivating and quite humbling to be honest.
+Their desire in seeking further education is incredibly motivating and, to be quite honest, humbling.
 It would be so easy to accept the cards they have been dealt with in life and forget the idea of carving out their own futures despite the many barriers in their way.
 But no, they will do whatever it takes to be given a chance of breaking the mould!

 The Programme is set to commence in mid June and will be active until the end of the year when the successful participants will graduate from Pathways.